Main fundraiser photo

 Donation protected

 I am using the time to search for employment.
 It galls me to the core to be asking for money.
 I have always been a self-sufficient person, but my back is up against the wall with time being my biggest obstacle.
+Fortunately, I do have my old job waiting for me and I have been going in for a couple of hours per day.
+My legs still don’t work well enough to be able to be functionable for very long but they are improving every day.

-The Rehab people worked to help me get my legs over the bed and try to stand.
+The Rehab people worked to help me get my legs over the bed and trying to stand.
 The second photo is the first time I was able to stand up and take a few steps, hence the smile.

-I got my first out-of-hospital shock on Friday.
-My GP doctor had renewed my prescription for Eliquis, a heart med.
-The copay was $800, which I couldn’t afford to pay.
+I got my first out of the hospital shock a couple of weeks ago.
+My GP doctor had renewed my prescription for Eliquis, a heart med that I must have.
+The copay was $800 for a month’s supply which I couldn’t pay.
 I am sure I will be getting hit with several more.
 So, my pucker factor is increasing daily.
-My cardiologist's practice is working to reduce or eliminate the large copay.
-When I went through my mail, I have almost $15,000 total in deductibles and expenses so far with the different doctors.
+My cardiologist practice is working to get the large copay reduced or paid for.
+When I went through my mail I have almost $2,300 total in additional deductibles to pay so far for meds with more coming from doctor office visits to different doctors.
 That will continue to grow with more appointments over the next couple of months.
-I have several medications that need to be refilled, and they all have co-pays as well.
+I have several meds that need to be refilled, and they all have co-pays as well.
+The most serious one is Eliquis.
+I must take it twice a day for my heart issue.

 Donate